 - Professor Geoff Pugh, Professor of Applied Economics at Staffordshire University.

 All the panel members have expertise in undertaking robust impact evaluations and a track record of providing practical advice and support to decision-makers.
-More details about each evaluation panel member, including their areas of expertise, are available here.

 What can the Evaluation Panel help you with?